seancfoley/IPAddress/ipaddress.md

 - **elementsContainedBy**, **removeElementsContainedBy**: Retrieves or removes the sub-trie (if any) contained by the given individual address or CIDR prefix block.
 If the given argument is an individual address, then the returned or removed sub-trie can only be a single node or null.

 - **headMap**, **tailMap**, **subMap**, **headSet**, **tailSet**, **subSet**: Creates a new `AddressTrieMap` or `AddressTrieSet` with a restricted range, created from the original `AddressTrieMap` or `AddressTrieSet`, with the new set or map backed by the same trie.
 Since it is backed by the same trie, changes to the new set or map will affect the original set or map and the shared trie, and vice-versa.
-After creating the new set or map, you can use 'asTrie' on that new set or map to give you a new trie (and a new associated set or map), allowing you to make changes without affecting the original.
+After creating the new set or map, you can use `asTrie` on that new set or map to give you a new trie (and a new associated set or map), allowing you to make changes without affecting the original.

 - **size**, **nodeSize**: returns the number of elements (added nodes) or the number of nodes (both added and auto-generated) in the trie.
 The `size` operation is constant time unless you are using a head/tail/sub `AddressTrieMap` or `AddressTrieSet` with a restricted range, in which case it is linear time like `nodeSize`.